Fenneur History, Family Crest & Coats of Arms

 Early Origins of the Fenneur family

 Some of the family were also found in the parish of Horley in Surrey from ancient times.
 "The church contains the effigy of a man in armour, in a recumbent position, his feet resting on a lion; also an ancient brass effigy, under a pointed arch, to the memory of Joanna Fenner."

 Early History of the Fenneur family

 This web page shows only a small excerpt of our Fenneur research.
 Another 79 words (6 lines of text) covering the years 1558, 1587, 1575, 1612, 1576, 1572, 1577, 1590, 1600, 1640, 1618 and 1622 are included under the topic Early Fenneur History in all our PDF Extended History products and printed products wherever possible.

 Fenneur Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Fenner, Fenour, Feneur, Veneur and others.

 Early Notables of the Fenneur family (pre 1700)

-Migration of the Fenneur family to the New World and Oceana
+Migration of the Fenneur family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Fenneur or a variant listed above: Arthur Fenner who settled in Providence R.I. in 1630; Edward Fenner settled in Virginia in 1654; John Fenner settled in Connecticut in 1630; Rebecca Fenner settled in Boston in 1635..